-NOB's Property Size

-Exploration and Evaluation Assets Location Interest Approx. acres
+Exploration and Evaluation Assets Location NOB's Interest Property Size Approx. acres

 Project 81 North Timmins Area 100% 171,810

 Holdsworth Property Wawa, Ontario 100% 760

 All field work is carried out under the supervision of Mr. Randy Singh, BSc., PGeo (ON), PEng (ON) the Company's Vice President of Exploration and Project Development and a Qualified Person under National Instrument 43-101.
-Exploration on all of the Company's projects is reviewed by Mr. Michael Newbury PEng (ON), a director of the Company and a Qualified Person as defined under National Instrument 43-101.
+Exploration results on all of the Company's projects are reviewed by Mr. Michael Newbury PEng (ON), a director of the Company and a Qualified Person as defined under National Instrument 43-101.
 Mr. Newbury has read and approved the technical and scientific information contained in this MD&A. Disclosure on mineralization on adjacent properties has not been verified by Mr. Newbury and is not necessarily indicative of the Company's anticipated results.
 Where provided, potential quantity and grade is conceptual in nature as the Company has not conducted sufficient exploration to define resources and it is uncertain if further exploration will result in the target being delineated as a mineral resource.

-On December 8, 2016, the Company entered into an Option and Joint Venture ("JV") agreement ("the Option Agreement") with MacDonald Mines Exploration Limited ("MacDonald"), dated December 7, 2016 ("the "Effective Date"), to advance exploration on this project.
+On December 8, 2016, the Company entered into the Option Agreement with MacDonald, dated December 7, 2016 to advance exploration on this project.

-Subject to the terms and conditions of the Option Agreement, MacDonald Mines will have the right to earn up to an undivided 75% interest in the Project, comprising of a first option to earn a 51% base interest and a second option to earn an additional 24% interest.
+Subject to the terms and conditions of the Option Agreement, MacDonald will have the right to earn up to an undivided 75% interest in the Project, comprising of a first option to earn a 51% base interest and a second option to earn an additional 24% interest.

-To earn an initial 51% undivided interest ("the Base Interest") in the Wawa-Holdsworth Gold and Silver Project, MacDonald Mines will:
+To earn an initial 51% undivided interest ("the Base Interest") in the Wawa-Holdsworth Gold and Silver Project, MacDonald must:

-• Issue 2,500,000 of its Class A Common Shares; and

-- Issue 2,500,000 of its Warrants to Noble; and - Incur a minimum of \$1,200,000 in expenditures in the 18-month period following the Effective Date.
+- Issue 2,500,000 of its Class A Common Shares (received and ascribed a fair value of \$175,000); and Issue 2,500,000 of its Warrants to Noble (received and ascribed a fair value of \$172,382); and; and - Incur a minimum of \$1,200,000 in expenditures in the 18-month period following the Effective Date.

-Should Noble elect not to participate at a 49%/51% interest level after completion of the initial earning (as per the items above), Macdonald will have the right to earn an additional 24% undivided interest in the Project, upon which Macdonald Mines and Noble would respectively hold a 75% and 25% interest in the Project.
-To earn the additional 24% undivided interest, MacDonald Mines will:
+Should Noble elect not to participate at a 49%/51% interest level after completion of the initial earning (as per the items above), MacDonald will have the right to earn an additional 24% undivided interest in the Project, upon which MacDonald and Noble would respectively hold a 75% and 25% interest in the Project.
+To earn the additional 24% undivided interest, MacDonald Mines must: